Anonymous;Code

 Anonymous;Code is a visual novel video game developed by Mages and Chiyomaru Studio, and is the sixth mainline entry in the Science Adventure series.
+Along with being a visual novel, it also has a fully working implementation of Conway's Game of Life built in that can be accessed via the in-game menu.
 Following a series of delays, the game was released for PlayStation 4 and Nintendo Switch on July 28, 2022 in Japan.
-The PlayStation Vita version was announced but has since been cancelled.
-A western English release, published by Spike Chunsoft, was announced in July 2022 and adds a Windows version to the list of platforms.
-It is scheduled for 2023.
+A western English release, published by Spike Chunsoft, was announced in July 2022 with a Windows port, and released on September 8, 2023.